DARMA-tasking/magistrate/docs/md/mainpage.md

 *checkpoint* is a serialization and checkpointing library written in C++14.
 It allows any C++ type that has a serialize method/function associated with it to be recursively traversed and transformed by the library.
-For instance, if the user wants to send over the network, the traversal will create a byte buffer and contains all the data for a message. `DARMA/checkpoint` is a general library that can also be used for other purposes such as I/O---creating snapshots of objects to disk.
+For instance, if the user wants to send over the network, the traversal will create a byte buffer that contains all the data for a message. `DARMA/checkpoint` is a general library that can also be used for other purposes such as I/O---creating snapshots of objects to disk.

 \section ckpt_license License